riboseinc/jekyll-theme-open-project/README.md

 * [Hub site](#hub-site);
 * [Project site](#project-site)

 ## Common setup

 ### Git repository branch behavior

-You’ll see many instances of document frontmatter referencing Git repository URLs.
+You'll see many instances of document frontmatter referencing Git repository URLs.

 Note that, wherever a `[*_]repo_url` property is encountered, a sibling property `[*_]repo_branch` is supported.
-(This is new in 2.1.17, until that version branch “master” was used for all repositories.)
+(This is new in 2.1.17, until that version branch "master" was used for all repositories.)

-If you reference repositories that don’t use branch name “main”, you must either:
+If you reference repositories that don't use branch name "main", you must either:

 - use a sibling `[*_]repo_branch` property to specify your custom branch name